Viimne reliikvia: Production

 Scenes for the movie were recorded in Tallinn Old Town, passages of the Dominican monastery of Tallinn, Taevaskoja, as well as other places.
-A mock monastery was built in Kukerand, near Virtsu.
+A monastery set was built in Kukerand, near Virtsu.
 Several outdoors scenes were taken in Latvia, near the Gauja river.
 Indoors scenes were, among other places, taken in the fortress of Kuressaare and the Tallinn church of St. Nicholas.